Sentiment Analysis: Types, Tools, and Use Cases

 Flame detection and customer service prioritization

 Hospitality brands, financial institutions, retailers, transportation companies, and other businesses use sentiment classification to optimize customer care department work.
 With text analysis platforms like IBM Watson Natural Language Understanding or MonkeyLearn, users can automate the classification of incoming customer support messages by polarity, topic, aspect, and priority.
-Then queries are sent to dedicated teams and specialists.
+Then, queries are sent to dedicated teams and specialists.

 Market research and insights into industry trends

-Workforce analytics/employee engagement monitoring
+Workforce analytics and employee engagement monitoring

 Some organizations go beyond using sentiment analysis for market research or customer experience evaluation, applying it internally for HR-related processes.
 These companies measure employee satisfaction and detect factors that discourage team members and eventually reduce their performance.
 Specialists automate the analysis of employee surveys with sentiment analysis software, which allows them to address problems and concerns faster.
 Human resource managers can detect and track the general tone of responses, group results by departments and keywords, and check whether employee sentiment has changed over time or not.